WHAT IS A SMALL GROUP?

 Joining a Small Group requires a 9 to 11-week commitment to attend weekly meetings and do the homework ahead of time.
 Obviously, allowances are made for sickness, vacation, work conflicts and other special events, but not much more.
 This commitment is the key to a strong Small Group.
 You have the first three weeks to attend the group to make sure it’s a good fit for you.

-Most of the studies are based on the previous weekend's message.
-Small Groups are built on what we call a "Lecture-Lab" model.
-Imagine the weekend message as a lecture on Christian living based on the Word of
+Most of the studies are based on the previous weekend’s message.
+Small Groups are built on what we call a “Lecture-Lab” model.
+Imagine the weekend message as a lecture on Christian living based on the Word of God, and the Small Group as a lab where you get to roll up your sleeves and discuss how the weekend’s message works in real life.
+Each week there will be a series of Bible passages and questions on the back of the sermon note sheet to study before the meeting.
+It will usually take 20 to 40 minutes per week to complete the homework.

 Few things in life are free and Small Groups are no exception!
 The cost of Small Groups is the cost of commitment.
 During the first meeting, each group will complete a group agreement together.
 This simple form helps each group discuss their priorities and commitment.
 Part of that commitment is the promise to attend each week and to complete the homework as well as to attend the quarterly social and do one service project for the year.
 You have the first three weeks to decide if your group is a good fit for you.